 Going for long periods of time without eating causes your blood sugar level to drop, your metabolism to slow, and your muscles and brain to go into tired and “hangry” mode.
 Try eating something every three to five hours to give your body a steady supply of fuel.

 Not eating enough fruit and vegetables

 Fatigue is an early sign of vitamin C deficiency.
 Vitamin C is found in citrus fruits, tomatoes, broccoli, cabbage, salad greens, strawberries, sweet potatoes, and watermelon.
 People who have a fever, inflammation, diarrhea, or hyperthyroidism will need more vitamin C. Smokers and women on birth control also need extra vitamin C.

 Not eating enough fish, shellfish, lean meats, beans, or greens

 About 9% of all females between the ages of 12 and 49 have iron deficiency anemia.
-If you are a vegetarian or simply do not care for the taste of meat, iron is also found in some vegetables including broccoli, asparagus, Brussels sprouts, potatoes, and peas.
-Dried fruits and iron-fortified whole grains such as cereals and breads also contain some iron.
-Other symptoms of iron deficiency anemia include: weakness, pale skin, shortness of breath, dizziness, tongue swelling or soreness, cold hand and feet, fast or irregular heartbeat, brittle nails, and headaches.
+If you are a vegetarian or just do not care for the taste of meat, iron is also found in some vegetables including broccoli, asparagus, Brussels sprouts, potatoes, and peas.
+Dried fruits and iron-fortified whole grains such as cereals and bread also contain some iron.
+Other symptoms of iron deficiency anemia include weakness, pale skin, shortness of breath, dizziness, tongue swelling or soreness, cold hand and feet, fast or irregular heartbeat, brittle nails, and headaches.

 Not drinking enough water